WWE Smackdown preview: The Backlash go-home show - Pro Wrestling Dot Net

 -Jade Cargill vs. Nia Jax for a shot at the WWE Women’s Championship

-Powell’s POV: Smackdown will be live on Friday from Dayton, Ohio at Nutter Center.
-Join me for my weekly live review as the show airs on Fridays on USA Network at 7CT/8ET.
-My same-night audio reviews are available exclusively for Dot Net Members (including our Patreon patrons).
+Powell’s POV: Smackdown will be live from Dayton, Ohio at Nutter Center.
+Join Jake Barnett for our weekly live review as the show airs tonight on USA Network at 7CT/8ET.
+Jake’s same-night audio review will be available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment